psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 This lady was full faine, But King Arthur had forgott his lesson.
 What he shold say againe.

-19 ' What knight art thou,' the lady sayd,
+19 'What knight art thou,' the lady sayd,

-' That will not speak to me?
+'That will not speak to me?
 Of me be thou notliing dismayd, Tho I be vgly to see.

-20 ' For I haue halched you curteouslye,
+20 'For I haue halched you curteouslye,

-And you will not me againe; Yett I may happen Sir Knight,' shee said, ' To ease thee of thy paine.'
+And you will not me againe; Yett I may happen Sir Knight,' shee said, 'To ease thee of thy paine.'

-21 ' Giue thou ease me, lady,' he said,
+21 'Giue thou ease me, lady,' he said,

-' Or helpe me any thing.
+'Or helpe me any thing.
 Thou shalt have gentle Gawaine, my cozen, And marry him with a ring.'

-22 ' Why, if I help thee not, thou noble King Ar-
+22 'Why, if I help thee not, thou noble King Ar-

 thur, Of thy owne hearts desiringe, Of gentle Gawaine